 Click "Map New Action".
 The status will change to "Listening...".

 Press the desired button or trigger on your controller.
-The new mapping will appear in the table.
+A new entry appears in the mapping table.

-Give it a custom name (optional, but helpful).
+Give it a custom name (optional, but helpful for identifying mappings at a glance).

 Click "Save Mapping Changes" at the bottom to store your setup.